panduwijayasaputra/node-api-boilerplate/README.md

-# Node.js Express API Boilerplate
+# Node.js Express Typescript API Boilerplate

-This repository contains a Node.js API built with Express, using Prisma as the ORM, PostgreSQL as the database, Joi for validation, Jest for testing with Babel, and authentication packages including Bcrypt and Jsonwebtoken.
+This repository contains a Node.js API built with Express and TypeScript, using Prisma as the ORM, PostgreSQL as the database, Joi for validation, Jest for testing with Babel, and authentication packages including Bcrypt and JSON Web Tokens.

 ## Getting Started